Table of Contents

 The false teeth process requires a number of steps to complete.
 Here are the typical denture procedure steps that you may encounter when you proceed down the road to get false teeth.

 Step 1 – The Appointment

 Before dentures can be made, a dental professional has to take a good look at your mouth.
+Proper oral examination is very important.
 The main purpose of the appointment is to determine how many teeth need to come out and the condition of your remaining teeth and gums.

-The are many different false teeth options that are available to you, with some of the most common including full dentures (to replace all teeth), immediate dentures, partial dentures (worn with your existing teeth).
-You may also require false teeth on one or both your upper (uppers) or lower (lowers) jaw.
+There are many different false teeth options that are available to you, with some of the most common including full dentures (to replace all teeth), partial dentures (worn with your existing teeth), dental crowns, dental bridges, dental implants, etc. You may also require false teeth on one or both of your upper (uppers) or lower (lowers) jaw.